-Crispy fried chicken wings are the bomb right?
-Question is how long to deep fry chicken wings so they are perfectly golden brown on the outside with tender meat inside?
+Tempura deep fried chicken wings are the bomb!
+Want to know how long to deep fry wings to crispy golden brown outside with tender meat inside?
 We will explain how to do just that in a simple tempura batter or naked with no batter.

 Toss with your favorite buffalo sauce, teriyaki or bbq.
 Enjoy as an appetizer for the big game or as a fun dinner idea with your family some time.
 Get ready for deliciousness.
 You are going to need either a medium size pot, skillet with high sides or it can be fried in a Dutch Oven on the stovetop too.